VOLTTRON/volttron/README.md

   if available, if not user will be prompted for volttron instance name.
-To run the scripts without any prompts, save the volttron instance name in volttron_home/config file and pass the volttron home directory as command line argument For example: "vcfg --vhome /home/vdev/.new_vhome --rabbitmq single"
+To run the scripts without any prompts, save the volttron instance name in volttron_home/config file and pass the volttron home directory as command line argument For example: `vcfg --vhome /home/vdev/.new_vhome --rabbitmq single`

-  Following is the example inputs for "vcfg --rabbitmq single" command.
+  Following is the example inputs for `vcfg --rabbitmq single` command.
 Since no config file is passed the script prompts for necessary details.

   ```sh